 - Earth-normal 'gravity'.
 The Moon and Mars have a surface gravity much less than Earth normal (which called 1g - the g stands for 'gravity').
 The lunar surface is at roughly 1/6g and Mars is a 1/3g planet.
 Children raised in low-g cannot be expected to develop bones and muscles strong enough to visit Earth except in desperation -- it will be too painful and exhausting.
 For example, this author weighs 73kg (160 pounds).
 If I went to a 3g planet, the equivalent of moving from Mars to Earth, I would weigh 225 kg (almost 500 pounds) and would have great difficulty getting out of bed.
 For children raised on the Moon or Mars, attending college on Earth will be out of the question.

 Mars and the Moon have one big advantage over most orbits: there's plenty of materials.
 However, this advantage is eliminated by simply building orbital settlements next to asteroids.
-Fortunately, there are tens of thousands of suitable asteroids in orbits near that of Earth alone, and far more in the asteroid belt.
+Fortunately, there are tens of thousands of suitable asteroids in Near Earth orbits alone, and far more in the asteroid belt.

-Early settlements can be expected to orbit the Earth.
-Later settlements can spread out across the solar system, taking advantage of the water in Jupiter's moons or exploiting the easily available materials of the asteroid belt.
-Eventually the solar system will become too crowded, and some settlements will head for nearby stars.
+Early settlements can be expected to orbit the Earth where all the products of Earth's industrial might are available if transportation is sufficient for settlement in the first place.
+Later settlements can spread out across the solar system one step at a time eventually taking advantage of the water in Jupiter's moons or other icy bodies in the far reaches of the solar system.
+Eventually the solar system will become too crowded for some, and groups of settlements will head for nearby stars.

 Interstellar travel seems impractical due to long travel times.
 But what if you lived in space settlements for fifty generations?
-Do you really care if your settlement is near our Sun or in transit to Alpha Centuri?
+Do you really care if your settlement is near our Sun or in transit to Alpha Proxima?
 So what if the trip takes a few generations?
 If energy and make up materials for the trip can be stored, a stable population can migrate to nearby stars.
 At the new star, local materials and energy can be used to build new settlements and resume population growth.